 Soy sauce is a lot like wine.
 The longer it ages, the more interesting and complex its flavor.
 Soy sauces vary in richness of flavour, saltiness and viscosity depending on the place of their manufacture and the care with which they are produced.

-Soy Sauces are made in China, Indonesia and Japan, and each is rather different from the others.
-To add to the mix, there are light, dark and sweet soy sauces.
+Soy Sauces are essential parts of the cuisine in various countries, including China, Indonesia and Japan, and each country has an approach to making soy sauce that is rather different from the others.
+Just to confuse matters more, there are light, dark and sweet soy sauces.

 How Soy Sauce is Made

 One of the oldest condiments in the world, soy sauce is a by-product of fermented soybeans (and wheat, particularly in Japan) that have been mixed with brine.
 First, Aspergillus molds are added to cooked soybeans (and roasted wheat).
 After the molds grow over three days, the culture is combined with salt water and transferred to large vats where lactobacillus—a bacteria that breaks down sugars into lactic acid—is added.